Seasonal Home Insurance: Coverage for Vacation & Second Homes Explained

 • A seasonal home is furnished, has utilities (or winterized systems), and is actively used during certain months each year.
 It is considered unoccupied between visits.

-• A vacant home is completely empty — no furniture, no regular use, often no utilities — such as a home between tenants, a property being sold, or an inherited home awaiting renovation.
+• A vacant home is completely empty with no furniture, no regular use, and often no utilities, such as a home between tenants, a property being sold, or an inherited home awaiting renovation.

-Vacant home insurance typically carries narrower coverage, higher premiums (often 50–60% more than standard policies), and may exclude common perils like vandalism and theft entirely.
-If your seasonal property sits empty for too long without proper notification to your insurer, it may actually be reclassified as vacant — which can void your seasonal coverage.
+Read our full vacant home insurance guide for more detail.
+Vacant home policies typically carry narrower coverage, higher premiums (averaging about $4,202 per year in 2026, roughly 50% to 60% more than standard homeowners insurance), and may exclude common perils like vandalism and theft entirely.
+If your seasonal property sits empty for too long without proper notification to your insurer, it may actually be reclassified as vacant, which can void your seasonal coverage.

 Seasonal Home Policy